Canadian royal symbols: Canadian Royal Crown

 The crown is a "restricted emblem", the use of which requires the permission of the King.
 It is a "paper crown", meaning it has no physical form and is intended to be used as a symbol only, on the Royal Coat of Arms of Canada, the coats of arms of provinces, the royal cypher, badges and rank insignia of the Canadian Armed Forces and law enforcement agencies, as well as by private organizations significantly associated with the monarchy and on plaques, stamps, stained glass windows, and other commemorations.

-The emblem has been criticised for removing Christian symbols and termed 'the Trudeau Crown'.
-Christopher McCreery, who authored numerous books on Canadian honours, heraldry, and the monarchy, noted that this was the first time in the history of any Commonwealth realm that the head of government had chosen the symbol by which the monarch would represent himself and his authority, as Charles was "forced" to accept the binding advice of his Prime Minister.
-This, McCreery felt, was an over-step by Trudeau into the royal prerogative, removing another of the few remaining areas in which a constitutional monarch still has a direct role.
-The process brought the "symbol of the crown as an object, the institution of constitutional monarchy, and the person of the head of state into the political realm", "[leaving] us with a symbol of authority void of history, authority, or presence; a source of ridicule and derision."

 Snowflake Diadem

-In the 21st century, several Canadian decorations and medals were introduced that featured the Snowflake Diadem on the head of Queen Elizabeth II's effigy.
+In the 21st century, several Canadian decorations and medals were introduced that depict Queen Elizabeth II wearing a diadem known as the Snowflake Diadem.
 Designed in 2008 and approved by the Queen the same year, the diadem is made up of alternating snowflakes and maple leaves.
 However, the diadem does not physically exist; it is considered to be a "heraldic invention" for the purposes of "nationalizing the sovereign," and to symbolize her status as the Queen of Canada.

 Decorations and medals that have used the Snowflake Diadem on effigies include the Operational Service Medal, Polar Medal, Sacrifice Medal, and Sovereign's Medal for Volunteers.
 The diadem is also depicted in the Diamond Jubilee Window in the Canadian Senate foyer.

 A variation of the Snowflake Diadem, composed of only snowflakes instead of alternating snowflakes and maple leaves, is also used as a heraldic crown for the coat of arms of institutions like the Tax Court of Canada.
 As with the original Snowflake Diadem design, the snowflake-only design serves as a reference to Canada being a northern realm.